 Prepping for Planting Pansies Outside

 Pansies have the incredible ability to survive freezing winter temperatures and come out strong in the spring season.
-But they can only be resilient if they’re planted at the proper time and in an ideal setting.
+However, they can only be resilient if they’re planted at the proper time and in an ideal setting.

 When Should You Plant Pansies